FC-Datalog as a Framework for Efficient String Querying

-\begin{propositionrep} Membership of $\dollaplus$ $\fcdatalog$ can be decided in polynomial time. \end{propositionrep} \begin{proof} We can check local determinism by verifying that each variable in each rule is uniquely defined.
+\begin{prop} Membership of $\dollaplus$ $\fcdatalog$ can be decided in polynomial time. \end{prop} \begin{proof} We can check local determinism by verifying that each variable in each rule is uniquely defined.
 As this is a syntactic criterion, we can check this in polynomial time.
 Checking global determinism can be done in the same way as for Proposition \ref{lem:check-determinism-ptime}. \end{proof}

 \changetwo{Where a $\dolla$ $\fcdatalog$ program is required to match} letter-by-letter, this is no longer the case for $\dollaplus$ $\fcdatalog$, and a consequence of this is that we can simulate a deterministic regex with a much more concise $\sddollaplus$ $\fcdatalog$ program.